dbafromthecold/decodehelmsecrets/README.md

 ## Requirements

+- Go installed for building the utility
-- `kubectl` installed and configured for the target cluster
+- `kubectl` installed and configured for the target Kubernetes cluster
-- Access to the secret in the target namespace
+- Access to the Helm release secret in the target namespace

 ## Notes

-This utility is a direct Go rewrite of the original shell script and removes the dependency on `jq`, `gunzip`, and shell string parsing.
+This utility is intended for inspecting Helm release payloads stored in Kubernetes secrets.
+It does not modify cluster resources.